 There are many ways to activate a profile:

-3. You can also activate a profile automatically when KOReader starts if you enable Autostart in the Profile’s menu.
-Note that this is only possible when KOReader is starting with the File browser or Last file.
+On KOReader start Run this profile every time KOReader starts.
+Note that this is only possible when KOReader is starting with the File browser or Last file. | - |

 In KOReader we have a set of actions/settings and this set can be created in two ways: